 Understanding Child Custody Laws for Unmarried Parents in Oregon

-If you and your co-parent are unmarried, make sure you know how to go about handling child custody issues, and discover how certain Oregon laws might apply differently to unwed parents.
+If you are unmarried and have kids, then make sure you know how to go about handling child custody issues and how certain Oregon laws might apply differently to unwed parents.

-In Oregon, the court will always aim to find a child custody arrangement that puts the child’s best interests first.
-This is true whether or not the parents were united by marriage.
-Oregon also offers equal rights to both the mother and the father, so long as paternity is established.
-In fact, Oregon courts almost always favor arrangements where the child can have both parents playing active roles in their life.
-For the most part, parents can go about seeking child custody in the same way, whether they are married or not.
+Oregon offers equal parental rights to both the mother and the father so long as paternity is established.
+In fact, Oregon courts almost always favor arrangements where the child can have both parents playing active roles in their life, but will always put the child’s best interests first.

 For mothers, establishing paternity might also be one of the most important steps in a legal issue.
 If a mother wants to receive child support from the child’s father, it must be proved that the man she wishes to receive support from is indeed the father.
 To do this, the mother must file a paternity action.
 Once approved, the father will not only have rights to pursue custody or visitation, but both parents will also be held legally responsible for the welfare of the child.
 In other words, the father can now spend time with his child, by law, but must also provide his child with the necessary financial support.